You’ve probably heard of Net Metering, but still might be a little confused on exactly what it is. Actually, it’s pretty simple!

 2. ProposalEach one of our proposals is hand tailored for to fit your specific home and lifestyle.
 We find the best solution to save you the maximum amount of money.
 The solar consultant will go over a comprehensive cash flow analysis, establish your BEP (breakeven point) and applicable rebates and incentives.
 Also covered will be the exact equipment specifications and a preliminary design of your system.
 Once a decision has been made on your size of system we will execute a contract that details the scope of work, contract and rebate amount, start date and interconnection requirements.

 4. InstallationBy now, an installation date has been established and a project timeline has been coordinated with your solar consultant.
 Once the panels have been delivered on site you project should begin within 24hrs.
 All of our crews are professional, clean cut individuals that conduct themselves in a courteous and respectful manner.
 They show up on time, leave the work site clean and are more than happy to answer any questions you may have about the installation process.
 Depending on size and complexity a residential system should take about 2-5 day to complete installation.
-And remember, if your project does happen to fall behind schedule we pay $50 for every day we are past the established deadline.

 Will technology continue to improve?
 Yes.
 Will efficiency continue to improve enough to justify waiting?
 No. The Solar Investment Tax Credit (ITC) currently covers 30% of the system, which expires in 2016.
 The time to save is now.